hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

    - Ages 19–24 show the highest conversion rate (23.24%) and retention rate (68.98%), making this the most responsive and loyal segment.
    - Ages 24–30 and 0–18 also perform well, with relatively strong conversion and retention rates above 15%.
   - Older age groups (30+) show significantly lower conversion rates (~7%) and slightly lower retention rates, except for 55+, which shows a better retention (67.11%) despite low conversion.
+- ***Date Served:***
+  - The 16th and 17th of January recorded the highest conversion rates at 25.52% and 21.95%, respectively.<br>
+    ***This spike aligns with the peak in ad views on January 15 (786 Views).***
+  - The retention rates across different dates show no clear or consistent pattern.
 #### Insights:
 - A rising concerns about the efficiency of Ad distribution, suggesting that reallocating ad resources toward higher-performing channels (like Email or Instagram) could improve overall results.
 - Increase investment in Email campaigns, as this channel delivers the highest conversion and retention performance.